China

 (1 votes)

-Guests have reported strange noises; such as footsteps in empty hallways and unexplained cold spots in certain rooms.
-Some have claimed to see apparitions in the corridors.
+Guests have reported hearing strange sounds at night; such as knocking and voices.
+Some have also claimed to see figures in their peripheral vision.

 🎃 How scary does this look?